Zikrism

-Zikrism (also Zikriyya) is a Mahdist minority Muslim group or sect found primarily in the Balochistan region of western Pakistan.
-The name Zikri comes from the Arabic word Dhikr.
+Zikrism (ذکری) is a Mahdist minority Islamic sect found primarily in the Balochistan region of Pakistan.
+However, they follow different prayer practices and believe the Mahdi (the messiah figure and final leader in Islamic eschatology who is believed to appear at the end of times to rid the world of evil and injustice) has already arrived.
+Koh-e-Murad (كوه مراد) is the most sacred site for Zikris.

-Like Shia and Sunni Muslims, Zikri revere the Quran.
-However, they follow different prayer practices and believe the Mahdi (the messiah figure and final leader in Islamic eschatology who is believed to appear at the end of times to rid the world of evil and injustice) has already come.
+They suffered sectarian attacks before the founding of Pakistan and more recent attacks and insecurity episodes have led some of them to migrate from Balochistan to other cities within Pakistan.
+Baloch nationalism is more common amongst Zikris in comparison to other Baloch Islamic sects.

-They already suffered sectarian attacks before the founding of Pakistan and more recent attacks and insecurity episodes have led some of them to migrate from Balochistan to other cities of Pakistan.
+Etymology

-Their population is estimated to be somewhere between 500,000 and 800,000 individuals.
+The name Zikrism (also known as Zikriyya) originates from the Arabic word Dhikr (ذِكْر) meaning 'remembrance' or 'pronouncement'.
+The letter Dhāl (ذ) is pronounced with a voiced dental fricative, while the majority of Indo-Iranian languages lack this sound.
+This leads to Dhāl (ذ) being pronounced as Zāl (ذ) with a voiced alveolar fricative.